-Resolve Your Child Custody Case While Keeping Your Child’s Best Interests In Mind
+Resolve Your Virginia Child Custody Case While Keeping Your Child’s Best Interests In Mind

-At Randall, Page & Bruch, P.C., our Virginia family law attorneys represent parents in all types of child custody cases, including modifications and enforcements.
+At Randall & Bruch, PC, our Virginia family law attorneys represent parents in all types of child custody cases, including those involving modifications and enforcements.

 Who Will Decide Your Family’s Fate?

 Ideally, you and the other parent should be able to reach an agreement on a child custody or parenting time plan that works best for all of you.
-Your case may be resolved in one of these ways:
+Your case may be resolved in one of the following ways:

 - The age and health of the child (or children)